 4th School on Sandstone Diagenesis

-The Applied Sedimentology Group at the GeoZentrum NordBayern (FAU Erlangen-Nuremberg), Geocosm LLC, and Getech Group plc are happy to announce the 3rd School on the Diagenesis of Silicilastic Sediments.
-The first and second edition were a success.
-We received motivated geoscientists from both University and Industry from all over the world.
-The third edition will be held as usual at the Geozentrum Nordbayern in Erlangen (Nuremberg, Germany).
-As for the second edition, the school will last for 5 days, from the 22nd to the 26th of August 2022, and will be focused on both traditional and innovative concepts for enhanced understanding of controlling processes on diagenesis and their implication for data interpretation and modelling.
-This edition will explore novel applications to geothermal, carbon sequestration, and hydrogen storage reservoirs research.
+The Applied Sedimentology group at the GeoZentrum NordBayern (FAU Erlangen-Nuremberg) in collaboration with Geocosm LLC and Getech Group Plc., are happy to announce the 4th School on Sandstone Diagenesis.
+This year the school will be held at the Geology Department at the University of Iowa (Iowa City, USA) from the 30th of July to the 3rd of August 2023 and will be focused on both traditional and innovative concepts for enhanced understanding of controlling processes on diagenesis and their implications for data interpretation and modelling.

 Please download our flyer from the link below.
 We would appreciate if you could print it and advertise it in your University / Company and circulate it amongst people who may be interested in the course.